 If tomatoes and peppers are a must in your garden, starting seeds inside is your best bet.
 Plant these starts in the garden once the risk of frost has passed.
 At that time, you can plant warm season seeds for vegetables like beans, corn, and squash.

 Using local seeds from our community seed libraries, or from last year’s garden, helps ensure a good harvest since the seeds have acclimated to our area.
-Find local seeds at the Wood River Seed Library (located in The Community Library in Ketchum) or Upper Big Wood River Grange in Hailey.
+Find local seeds at the Wood River Seed Library located in the Hailey Public Library.